HillsMakan/sydneyhillsmakan/src/content/partner/sangee’s-kitchen.md

 region: nsw
 discount_pct: 10
-discount_text: Show your HMG International member card at her Food Truck/Stall or mention that you are HMG International member for catering
+discount_text: Show your HMG International member card at her Food Truck/Stall or mention that you are HMG International member for catering.
 ---
 **Experience the Bold, Aromatic Flavours of Malaysian-Tamil Cuisine**